September 13, 2019 Weather Forecast

 Kona

-Today: Isolated showers before 9am, then scattered showers after noon.
+This Afternoon: Scattered showers.
 Partly sunny, with a high near 86.
-Calm wind becoming west 5 to 7 mph.
+West wind 3 to 5 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Scattered showers, mainly before 9pm.
 Partly cloudy, with a low around 72.
 Light and variable wind.
 Chance of precipitation is 30%.

-Saturday: Scattered showers, mainly after 9am.
-Mostly cloudy, with a high near 86.
+Saturday: Scattered showers, with thunderstorms also possible after noon.
+Some of the storms could produce heavy rainfall.
+Partly sunny, with a high near 86.
 Calm wind becoming west 5 to 7 mph.
 Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Waimea

-Today: Scattered showers, mainly after noon.
-Mostly cloudy, with a high near 81.
-Northeast wind 8 to 11 mph becoming north northwest in the afternoon.
-Winds could gust as high as 18 mph.
+This Afternoon: Scattered showers.
+Cloudy, with a high near 81.
+North northwest wind 8 to 11 mph, with gusts as high as 18 mph.
 Chance of precipitation is 50%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Scattered showers.
 Mostly cloudy, with a low around 61.
 Northeast wind 5 to 13 mph.
 Chance of precipitation is 50%.
 New precipitation amounts between a quarter and half of an inch possible.

 Saturday: Scattered showers.
-Cloudy, with a high near 81.
+Mostly cloudy, with a high near 81.
 Northeast wind 5 to 10 mph.
 Chance of precipitation is 50%.
-New precipitation amounts between a quarter and half of an inch possible.
+New precipitation amounts between a half and three quarters of an inch possible.

 Kohala

-Today: Showers likely, mainly before 9am.
-Cloudy, with a high near 80.
-Calm wind becoming north 5 to 7 mph.
-Chance of precipitation is 70%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+This Afternoon: Scattered showers.
+Mostly cloudy, with a high near 80.
+North wind 5 to 7 mph becoming calm.
+Chance of precipitation is 50%.
+New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Showers likely, mainly after 9pm.
 Mostly cloudy, with a low around 61.
 East wind 6 to 11 mph becoming light and variable after midnight.
 Chance of precipitation is 70%.
 New precipitation amounts between a quarter and half of an inch possible.

 Saturday: Showers likely, mainly before 9am.
-Cloudy, with a high near 80.
+Mostly cloudy, with a high near 80.
 Calm wind becoming north northeast 5 to 8 mph in the afternoon.
 Chance of precipitation is 70%.
 New precipitation amounts between a quarter and half of an inch possible.

 South Point